nctu-arch/Estimater/README.md

 > Steps to run this script
 1. Transfer model description(Caffee, TensorFlow...etc) to representation of NNVM(.json).
+2. Set hardware configure.
-2. Input the representation and execute with Performance estimation tool.
+3. Input the representation and execute with Performance estimation tool.

 - You can run: